wybo/agentbase/README.md

         </body>
       </html>

-You may see this by running a sample model, then use the browser's View Page Source.
+You can see this by running a sample model, then using the browser's View Page Source.

 Often the models will print to the "JavaScript console" while they run.